tlepple/iceberg-intro-workshop/README.md

 ---

 ###  Explore Time Travel with Apache Iceberg:

-###  Let's take a look at Time Travel Queries from this table:
+Time travel queries allow you to access historical data at any point in time.
+Data that has been updated or deleted with queries over time can still be accessed.
+You might need this for analytical purposes or compliance issues.
-  *  In order to run a time travel query we need some metadata to pass into our query.

-This query will return some metadata from our database.
+In order to run a time travel query we need some metadata to pass into our query.
+The metadata exists in our catalog and can be access with a query.
+The following query will return some metadata from our database.

   *  your results will be slightly different.
+  *
+##### Query from SparkSQL CLI:
 ```
 SELECT
      committed_at,